1fixdotio/media-search-enhanced/README.txt

 2. Demo search on the Insert Media - Media Library screen.

 == Changelog ==

+= 0.7.2 =
+* Bug fix: Make the search work with WPML Media - All Languages.

 = 0.7.1 =
 * Bug fix: Remove duplicate search results when WPML plugin is activated, THE RIGHT WAY.